 This measure includes all claims that have a Temporary Total, Living Maintenance, Wage Loss, and/or Living Maintenance Wage Loss benefit paid for days in the measurement year.
 For these claims, days of temporary benefits paid are accumulated to the end of the measurement year.
-Claims with days of temporary compensation paid in the month following the end of the year are considered to have ongoing compensation.
+Claims with days of Temporary compensation paid in the month following the end of the year are considered to have ongoing compensation.
 All others are grouped by the total number of days for which these benefits have been paid to date.

-In total, the number of claims receiving temporary indemnity benefits declined by 11.3% from CY 2005 to CY 2006.
-At the same time, the number of claims with ongoing compensation declined by 18.5%, and these claims now comprise a smaller portion of claims with paid compensation.
-There was an 11.4 % increase in the number of claims where compensation ceased after more than a year, indicating that efforts to target these long-duration claims for closure are having some success.
+In total, the number of claims receiving temporary indemnity benefits declined by 10.1% from FY 2005 to FY 2006.
+At the same time, the number of claims with ongoing compensation declined by 14.4%.
+As claims with long durations of temporary indemnity are brought to closure, we would expect to see the percentage in the other categories to increase.

-Time Lag to Report Injury
+9. Time Lag to Report Injury